 Tardy

 Students must be in the classroom when class is scheduled to start.
-Students who arrive in the room after the scheduled start of class are tardy.
+Students who arrive in the room and/or at the school 1-6 minutes late are tardy.